Rj12-art/Bar-Aldo/README.md

 ## Manual Testing

-I have tested my site on Safari and google chrome on multiple devices.
+I have tested my site on firefox and google chrome on multiple devices.
-I also used [JS Fiddle](https://jsfiddle.net/) as a playground to test all of my code before staging and committing any changes.
+I also used [Lighthouse](https://lighthouse.net/) as a playground to test all of my code before staging and committing any changes.

 These include:
   - iPhone X
   - iPhone XS Max
   - iPad Pro
   - ipad
   - laptop

-Please find below my testing process for all pages via mobile and web:

-### All pages:
-  - Navigation Bar:
-    - Home - When selecting "home", the browser redirects me to the home page.
-The text in the navigation bar also stays highlighted in red.
-It worked as expected.
-    - About Us section - When selecting "About Us", the browser redirects me to the About Us section.
-The text in the navigation bar also stays highlighted in red.
-It worked as expected.
-    - Services section - When selecting "services", the browser redirects me to the services section which has an arrow indicating to go down and once clicked it redirects a user to the evnets section which is not linked on a navbar as an item.
-The text in the navigation bar also stays highlighted in red.
-It worked as expected.
-    - Contact - When selecting "contact", the browser redirects me to the contact section which also has an arrow but indicates to go up and when clicked it redirects a user to the about us section.

     - Text:
       - I checked that all text is in the correct and consistent size and font.
 I also checked that there were no typos.